mohey-e-maher/python-basics/Fundimentals of Python/readme.md

     student1 = 'Ahemed',18,170.3,True
     ```

-    ### 3. Dictionaries
+    # 3. Dictionaries

-    it’s a way to save a collection of data in form of (key , value) which make the access of the data more easier than the index way
+    it’s a way to save a collection of data in the form of (key , value) which makes the access to the data easier than the index way

     ```python
     student_one  = {'Name': 'Ahmed','birthcity':'Giza','birthdate':'19-3-2003'}